 Unless otherwise noted, all law references are to the Maryland Code of Courts & Judicial Proceedings.

 Property you occupy to $22,975 (spouses may double).
+Includes manufactured home that has been converted to real property pursuant to Real Property Art.
+8B-201.
 Property held as tenancy in the entirety to unlimited amount as to debts of one spouse.

 Bus.
 Reg.
 5-503 - Burial plot.

 Bus.
 Reg.
 5-602 - Perpetual care trust funds.

 11-504 - Clothing, household goods, furnishings, appliances, books, and pets up to $1,000 total; health aids; lost future earnings recoveries.